ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Multiplies by a real number.

 ```
-FUNCTION CMulReal (BYVAL x AS DOUBLE) AS CComplex
+FUNCTION CMulReal (BYREF z AS _complex, BYVAL x AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |